Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-1/03-normalization.md

 ## Summary

 The below table summarizes the normalization methods described above.
-It is important to learn when it is appropriate to apply each one to your dataset based on the comparisons you are trying to make.
+Make sure you select the appropriate method for your dataset.

 **Method** | **Name** | **Accounts for** | **Appropriate comparisons**
 -------|-------|-------|-------